 NOTE: It is assumed that the feedback from RAN implies the RAN accepts the BAT offset.

-- If interworking with a TSN network deployed in the transport network is supported, the SMF/CUC uses the periodicity and BAT offset accepted by the RAN to adjust the EarliestTransmitOffset and LatestTransmitOffset in the Talker/Listener Group in IEEE 801.Qcc [95] as described in clause 5.28a.2.
+- If interworking with a TSN network deployed in the transport network is supported, the SMF/CUC uses the periodicity and BAT offset accepted by the RAN to adjust the EarliestTransmitOffset and LatestTransmitOffset in the Talker/Listener Group in IEEE Std 801.Q [98] as described in clause 5.28a.2.

 Editor's note: Whether RAN may provide periodicity feedback is FFS.